-- is there going to be a major highway running through the property?
+- is there going to be major highway running through the property?

 - is the road in front of the property maintained at public expense?
 Or will you have to maintain it?

-- is there a contravention in relation to a building regulation affecting the property?
+- is there contravention in relation to building regulation affecting the property?

 If your enquiry relates to the ownership of land you should contact Land Registry

 If you require a Personal Search of the Land Charges Register visit